 Graphic designer in Minneapolis, who designed the free display sans typeface Hakone (2013).

 Designer from Reno, NV, who was a student at MCAD in Minneapolis.
-Creator of the free font Tortuga (2008, Chank Store) and the commercial ink splatter face Collateral Damage (1999, with Chris Hunt and Chank Diesel).
+Creator of the free font Tortuga (2008, Chank Store) and the commercial ink splatter typeface Collateral Damage (1999, with Chris Hunt and Chank Diesel).
 [Google] [MyFonts] [More] ⦿

 Anne Lee (Anne Lee Designs, Minneapolis, MN) created Summer Alphabet (a set of capitals---not a font) in 2012 while pursing her BFA at the Maryland Institute College of Art (MICA).

 Anne Ulku is an established designer based in Minneapolis, MN.
 She graduated from Minneapolis College of Art&Design in 2007.
-Kazootie (2011, Chank Foundry) was inspired by cut-paper shapes and named after the hand puppet character Rootie Kazootie in a 1950s children's television show.
+Her typefaces include Kazootie (2011, Chank Foundry), which was inspired by cut-paper shapes and named after the hand puppet character Rootie Kazootie in a 1950s children's television show.
 Together with Chank Diesel, she created an exclusive custom typeface design for the 2011 Target Halloween campaign---a complement to the cut-paper art designs of Andrea Deszö.
 She also made Vintage Noveau Italian (2012), the collage typeface Particulate (2012, free at Chank Diesel's place), Indian (2012, a retro motorcycle script font done with Chank Diesel), and the sewing machine font Stitch (2012).

 Artist of Design